Unknown-Cyber-Inc/ida/README.md

     * Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.
 - Info about the plugin's files can be found [here](#files-section).

 ### Troubleshooting <a name="troubleshooting"></a>

-* Python-related issues
+Python-related issues

 * You may need to replace commands `pip` with `pip3`, `python` with `python3`, or some variant of these dependent on your python install.
 * IDA can potentially be pointing to a different version of python. ensure IDA's version of python is where you installed the package:
   * Open IDA.
   * ensure that IDA is using your desired python version (the "output" window at the bottom should display version information).
   * In this window, there is a section for commands.
   * Make sure the button on the left says "Python".
 It might say "IDC" or something else.
 If so, just click it and select "Python".
   * Enter `import cythereal_magic`
   * If there is an error, you can either:
     * reinstall python dependencies on this version (RECOMMENDED)
     * or change your python version (next step)
 * Changing the version of Python that IDA points to:
   * Navigate to your IDA install folder in the terminal. `/opt/ida` for example.
   * Run `sudo ./idapyswitch`
   * If your desired version does not show up, the only way to get this to work is to find your desired python version's shared library files and run `sudo ./idapyswitch --force-path /PATH/TO/SHARED/LIBRARY/FILE`.
 If you don't know how to do this, it is recommended to move on to the next step
 * If there are still python-related issues there may be a need to [configure a python3.7 virtual environment](#venv-setup).
-It's a large section but there aren't too many steps.
+It's a large section but it should be straightforward.

 ---